nbeirne/wiim-scenes/README.md

 ```

+## Limitations
+This server is a personal project.
+I have TODOs littered throughout.
+It does not support some basic features which you may find useful:
+- Streaming to as subset of your airplay devices.
+- Streaming from multiple sources (if this is even possible).
+- Linkplay grouping.
+- Setting volume per-device.
+- Proper scene management.

 ## The Wiim API
 This project is possible through the use of a few undocumented Wiim APIs.
 Here is a list of useful endpoints fo this project, but please be careful.